-- 1. An application in a county with a higher median price-to-income ratio. - 2.
-An application in a county with homeownership rates less than 72%, as demonstrated in the QAP Interactive Map. - 3.
-An application for which the Project Development Owner has contributed the highest average value. - 4.
+- 1. Application in a county with a higher median price-to-income ratio - 2.
+Application in a county with homeownership rates less than 72%, as demonstrated in the QAP Interactive Map - 3.
+Application for which the Project Development Owner has contributed the highest average value. - 4.
 OHFA Discretion